pgaudit/set_user/README.md

 * If set_user.block_alter_system is set to "on", ```ALTER SYSTEM``` commands will be blocked.
 * If set_user.block_copy_program is set to "on", ```COPY PROGRAM``` commands will be blocked.
 * If set_user.block_log_statement is set to "on", ```SET log_statement``` and variations will be blocked.
+* If set_user.block_superuser is set to "on", transition to a superuser role will be blocked.

 When finished with required actions as ```rolename```, the ```reset_user()``` function is executed to restore the original user.
 At that point, these actions occur: